Caribbean

 Monteverde Cloud Forest

 Despite its remoteness, Monteverde Cloud Forest Reserve ranks very high on TripAdvisor and other travel resources.
-Local people used to refuse that the roads be paved to Monteverde area in order to avoid mass tourism.
+Local people used to refuse that the roads be paved in the Monteverde area to avoid mass tourism.
 But today only a small section of the road to Puntarenas / San Jose (about 12 miles / 20 km) remains unpaved yet very well groomed.

-Unlike other parks we visited in Costa Rica, Monteverde Cloud Forest Reserve is a private natural park and is not managed by Costa Rican government.
+Unlike other parks we visited in Costa Rica, Monteverde Cloud Forest Reserve is a private natural park and is not managed by the Costa Rican government.
 The admission is quite pricey ($20 per adult), but we got used to it by then.
-There are plenty of well marked trails to keep you busy for at least 2-3 hours, however a large portion of the park with its trails was closed for visitors.
+There are plenty of well-marked trails to keep you busy for at least 2-3 hours, however, a large portion of the park with its trails was closed to visitors.

 The yearly precipitation is plentiful, so the trees are usually covered with moss, orchids, ferns, lichens and other plants.

-I really liked the park's quota on a number of visitors.
-The park was not crowded at all which allowed us to enjoy the nature.
+I really liked the park's quota on the number of visitors.
+The park was not crowded at all which allowed us to enjoy nature.

-This area belongs to Quakers, a couple of dozen settlers from Alabama who arrived here in early 1950s.
-Quakers is a religious Christian sect who promote peace and strongly opposed the US involvement in the Korean War.
-It was three years since Costa Rica had abolished their army and become neutral, so no wonder Quakers chose it for living.
+This area belongs to Quakers, a couple of dozen settlers from Alabama who arrived here in the early 1950s.
+Quakers are a religious Christian sect that promotes peace and strongly opposed the US involvement in the Korean War.
+It was three years since Costa Rica had abolished their army and become neutral, so no wonder Quakers chose it for a living.

-This park was created thanks to the efforts of George Powell, a scientist who studied birds in this area, and Wilford Guindon, one of the first Quakers arrived from the US.
-I saw a local tour guide from National Geographic Expeditions who is a relative to those first Quakers settlers.
+This park was created thanks to the efforts of George Powell, a scientist who studied birds in this area, and Wilford Guindon, one of the first Quakers who arrived from the US.
+I saw a local tour guide from National Geographic Expeditions who is a relative of those first Quaker settlers.

 The views from the bridge are simply stunning.
 The bridge hangs about 300 ft (100 m) above the ground and you basically walk on top of the trees.